Recycling Tip for Better Results: Food Waste and Fall Leaves

 November 22nd, 2021

-The chill of November often brings to mind the upcoming Thanksgiving holiday and the end of the growing season in Michigan.
-In this month, food waste and fall leaves (yard waste) abound!
-It's important to remember that food waste and yard waste are different waste streams than recycling, and should be handled differently during disposal.
+The chill of November often evokes thoughts of the upcoming Thanksgiving holiday and the end of the growing season in Michigan.
+During this month, food waste and fall leaves (yard waste) abound!
+It's important to remember that food waste and yard waste are distinct waste streams from recycling, and therefore, they require different disposal methods.

-Why can’t I put food waste or yard waste into the recycling bin?
+Why can’t I put food waste or yard waste into the recycling cart?

-• Food waste and yard waste are considered organic material (not recyclable material) that can decompose in to nutrient-rich compost.
-Compostable items placed in the recycling bin contaminate the recycling stream which is meant to be clean, residue-free, and only made up of items that can be recycled curbside (paper, plastics, glass, etc).
-When recycling an item that once held food, all the food should be removed before recycling the empty packaging.
+- Food waste and yard waste are classified as organic materials (not recyclable materials) that can decompose into nutrient-rich compost.
+When compostable items are placed in the recycling cart, they contaminate the recycling stream, which should be clean, residue-free, and consist only of items that can be recycled curbside (such as paper, plastics, glass, etc).
+When recycling a food container, all food must be removed before placing the empty packaging in the recycling cart.

-If I can’t put it into the recycling bin, where can it go?
+If I can’t put it into the recycling cart, where can it go?

-• Food Waste: Try to reduce food waste at the source by purchasing only what you need.
-Leftovers are often inevitable, so options exist to compost food waste rather than landfill it.
-The City of Ann Arbor* provides seasonal curbside compost collection for those residents who elect to buy a cart.
-The Ann Arbor curbside compost collection allows residents to place their food waste (meat, bones, dairy, vegetable and fruit scraps, etc) into the cart for collection.
-You can also choose to start your own backyard compost pile to manage some types of food waste.
+- Food Waste: To minimize food waste, try to purchase only what you need.
+However, leftovers or food scraps are often unavoidable, so there are opportunities to compost food waste rather than landfill it.
+The City of Ann Arbor* provides seasonal curbside compost collection for residents.
+This service allows residents to place food waste (including meat, bones, dairy, and vegetable and fruit scraps) in a specially designated cart for collection.
+You can also start your own backyard compost pile to manage certain types of food waste.

-• Yard Waste: Many options exist in Ann Arbor for disposing of yard waste, including fall leaves.
-Residents can use large paper bags to collect their leaves curbside or put yard waste in the City of Ann Arbor compost carts.
-Additionally, the Drop-Off Station (DOS) located at 2950 E. Ellsworth Rd. and the City of Ann Arbor’s Compost Center located at 4150 Platt Rd. take yard waste from customer drop-offs.
-You can also choose to start your own backyard compost pile to manage yard waste.
+- Yard Waste: Ann Arbor offers multiple options for disposing of yard waste, including fall leaves.
+Residents can use large paper bags to collect their leaves at the curb or place yard waste in the City of Ann Arbor compost carts.
+Additionally, the Drop-Off Station (DOS) located at 2950 E. Ellsworth Rd. and the City of Ann Arbor’s Compost Center located at 4150 Platt Rd., accept yard waste from customer drop-offs.
+You can also choose to add leaves to your own backyard compost pile to manage yard waste.

 *Recycle Ann Arbor does not manage the City of Ann Arbor’s compost program.
 Refer to www.a2gov.org/compost for full details about the City of Ann Arbor’s compost program.